How to handle pet emergencies around the holidays

 Pet emergencies are common during the holidays and can be complicated due to travel, holiday decorations, dietary indiscretions, and veterinarian office closures.
-But, with a little knowledge and preparation, you can relax and enjoy the holiday season.
+But, with a little knowledge and preparation, you can relax and enjoy the holiday season by:

 Keeping your pet safe around holiday decorations and food

-While we all enjoy the holiday season, it also presents some situations that could develop into an emergency for your pet.
+While we all enjoy the holiday season, the festivities also pose hazards for your pet.
 You can minimize unwanted emergencies during the holidays, whether traveling or staying at home, by following this holiday checklist on how to keep your pet safe during the holidays.

-• Safeguard your home by keeping holiday trinkets and trimmings out of your pet’s reach at all times.
-In addition to holiday trimmings, learn about ordinary pet household hazards
+- Keep holiday trinkets and trimmings out of your pet’s reach at all times

 It’s important that you monitor your pet’s behavior closely during the holidays.
 If they are exhibiting symptoms such as lethargy, loss of appetite, diarrhea, or vomiting, consult with a veterinarian as soon as possible.